isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 server must be configured with at least one subnet and one pool of dynamic addresses to be managed.
 For example, assume that the server is connected to a network segment that uses the 2001:db8:1::/64 prefix.
-The administrator of that network decides that addresses from range 2001:db8:1::1 to 2001:db8:1::ffff are going to be managed by the Dhcp6 server.
+The administrator of that network decides that addresses from the range 2001:db8:1::1 to 2001:db8:1::ffff are going to be managed by the ``Dhcp6`` server.
 Such a configuration can be achieved in the following way:

 ::